 Girls Varsity Cross Country

-Head CoachMorgen grew up in Connecticut very close to The Gunnery campus.
-She graduated from The Gunnery in 2003 and went on to pursue a degree in Aerospace at Middle Tennessee State University.
-She worked as a Flight Administrator and part-time charter pilot for a local company during the time between college and returning to The Gunnery to work.
-In the summers she continues to fly as a flight instructor out of the Oxford airport.
-On campus, she teaches Chemistry at both the AP and General level, is the Department Chair for the LEADs department (in which she also teaches), works as an Assistant Dean of Students, and coaches cross country.
-Morgen lives in Gunn with her husband, Elliott, their children, Hayden, Nathan and Connor, and their dog, a Mastiff-mix named Yeager (for record-setting test pilot Chuck Yeager).
+Head CoachMorgen grew up in Connecticut very close to The Frederick Gunn School campus.
+She graduated from the school in 2003 and went on to pursue a degree in aerospace at Middle Tennessee State University.
+She worked as a flight administrator and part-time charter pilot for a local company during the time between college and returning to The Frederick Gunn School to work.
+In the summers she continues to fly as a flight instructor out of Waterbury-Oxford airport.
+On campus, she teaches Earth and Physical Science, is the Science Department Chair, and Head Coach for Varsity Cross Country.
+She was named the holder of the Anne and Henry Zarrow Chair for Math & Science from 2014-2017.
+Morgen lives in Beebe House with her husband, Elliott, their children, Hayden, Nathan and Connor, and their dog, a Mastiff-mix named Yeager (for record-setting test pilot Chuck Yeager).